 Behold the glory of leftovers!
-Despite the slightly odd name, Twice-Cooked Venison and Vegetable Hash is a great example of instinctual cooking, and how some of the most delicious things can be the simplest.
+Breakfast venison hash is a great example of how I use leftover wild game meat-especially braising cuts from deer.
 It also uses two culinary adjectives everyone I know loves: tender and crispy.

 Story goes I'd come home after dinnertime from working on a few different videos for the grass fed lamb and goat farm I work with.
 None of the recipes were ready to eat yet, and I'd totally forgotten to plan out something for dinner.

 Racking my brain for the easiest, quickest thing I could make, I remembered that I'd taken some venison trim from butchering a leg to make stock for one of the videos, and the trim was meaty, meaty enough that it could make a meal.
 Now, boiled, unseasoned scrap and trim might not sound like the most appetizing thing, but it can be if treated right.

 I don't know of any culture that has a specific name for the process, but it's definitely a thing, especially in the Middle East.
 I guarantee you: meat that's been cooked twice, first by browning and then simmering in liquid, followed by draining and a second browning makes for absolutely delicious, melt-in-your-mouth crispy chunks known as griblets in our house.

 The process is as easy as it sounds: brown some chunks of meat (or just boil them if they have an odd shape, like a shank, etc) add stock or water, simmer until spoon-tender, then chill to help hold their shape.
 After chilling, you drain the meat well, using the stock for another purpose, and fry those spoon-tender pieces golden brown.